 Cookie selling is a long-standing tradition in Canada.
 Girl Guide cookies are sold by girls in communities across Canada.
 Please visit our Cookie Finder Page to find a unit near you who will be selling cookies in-person.

 Q How much does a box of Girl Guide cookies cost?

-Girl Guide cookies are sold for only $5.00 a box.
-If you are purchasing cookies through our e-cookies portal, shipping and handling fees will apply.
+Girl Guide cookies are sold for only $6.00 a box.

-- Helps us provide diverse and exciting programs and activities.
+- Provide diverse and exciting programs and activities for girls.

-- Allows girls the chance to discover new interests, learn valuable leadership skills and make lasting friendships.
+- Allow girls the chance to discover new interests, learn valuable leadership skills and make lasting friendships.